ayladharamsey/film-finder/README.md

 ## by: Ayla Dharamsey, Kate Malone, Michael Schneider

 ### Summary:
-Film Finder is a app that gives the user the ability to browse popular movies
+Film Finder is a web-based application that allows users to log in, browse upcoming films, view popular regarding the film, and favorite the film if they are interested in watching it.
+If the user logs out and logs back in, their favorited films will still be available to them at any time.

+### Tech Stack:
+This application utilizes: create-react-app, react, redux, enzyme & jest, html, scss, react router, fetch API, the Movie DB API.

 ### Installation:
 Remember to sign up for your own account to MovieDB and enter your own api code at the top of apiCalls.js